Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 ## Infidel
-Sometimes we look over to our family and friends, the heartwarming traditions we grew up in, how can all of this be wrong?
+Sometimes we look over to our family and friends and the heartwarming traditions we grew up in.
+How can all of this be wrong?

 _“Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
-For I have come to ‘set[a] a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and ‘a man’s enemies will be those of his own household.”_
+For I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and ‘a man’s enemies will be those of his own household.”_

 To not be like the world

-Each of us live in bubbles and sometimes we can't really see all that God sees.
+Each of us live in bubbles, and sometimes we can't really see all that God sees.

 >> Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; Col 2:14